Help keep the WRP alive by making a small donation. Visit here to find out more.

 Program Notes

 Mt.
 Vesuvius, the volcano that destroyed Pompeii in A.D.
 79, is an icon of power and energy in this work.
-Originally I had in mind a wild and passionate dance such as might have been performed at an ancient Roman Bacchanalia.
+Originally I had in mind a wild and passionate dance such as might have been performed at an ancient Roman bacchanalia.
 During the compositional process, I began to envision something more explosive and fiery.
-With its driving rhythms, exotic modes, and quotations from the Dies Irae from the medieval Requiem Mass, it became evident that the Bacchanalia I was writing could represent a dance from the final days of the doomed city of Pompeii.
+With its driving rhythms, exotic modes, and quotations from the Dies Irae from the medieval Requiem Mass, it became evident that the bacchanalia I was writing could represent a dance from the final days of the doomed city of Pompeii.

-Program Note by Frank Ticheli
+- Program Note by composer

 State Ratings